PCBeeQC/self-hosted-discord-alternatives/README.md

-# 💬 Self-Hosted Discord & Slack Alternatives
+# 💬 Self-Hosted Discord Alternatives

-A comparison of self-hosted alternatives to communication platforms like Discord and Slack.
+A comparison of self-hosted alternatives to communication platforms like Discord.

 The goal of this list is to include all self-hosted alternatives, not only the open source projects.